bitbankinc/bitbank-api-docs/errors.md

 ## VALUE_ERROR

 - `60001` Insufficient amount.
-- `60002` Market buy ​​order quantity has exceeded the upper limit.
+- `60002` Market buy order quantity has exceeded the upper limit.
 - `60003` Order quantity has exceeded the limit.
 - `60004` Order quantity has exceeded the lower threshold.
-- `60005` Order quantity has exceeded the upper limit.
+- `60005` Order price has exceeded the upper limit.
 - `60006` Order price has exceeded the lower limit.
 - `60011` Too many Simultaneous orders, current limit is 30.
+- `60016` Trigger price has exceeded the upper limit.

 ## STOP_UPDATE_REQUEST_SYSTEM_STATUS